Rookout/docs/docs/projects-tagging.md

 sidebar_label: Tagging
 ---

-The following are common use cases for using Tags to define Workspace Filters.
+The following are common use cases for using Tags to define Project Filters.
 Let's assume these are some instances of your application:

 <img src="/img/screenshots/tagging_1.png" />